efredericks/efredericks.github.io/discography/2023-09-01-generativegi.markdown

 ## Single-Objective (Clear)

+This experiment focused on a single objective for optimization - pixel changes via [root-mean-square (RMS) difference analysis](https://en.wikipedia.org/wiki/Root-mean-square_deviation){:target="\_blank"}.
+Additionally, the canvas object was cleared prior to evolutionary operations to provide a clean slate each time a new child was created.

   {% include carousel.html height="50" unit="%" duration="7" number="1" %}

   {% include carousel.html height="50" unit="%" duration="7" number="2" %}

 ## Single-Objective (No Clear)

+This experiment is the same as above (RMS difference), however the canvas object is not cleared to simulate a "pass-it-on" style of art where techniques overlap.

 ## Lexicase (Clear)

+This experiment runs the full Lexicase selection algorithm with all five fitness functions active: pairwise RMS difference, [pairwise Chebyshev difference](https://en.wikipedia.org/wiki/Chebyshev_distance){:target="\_blank"}, minimizing the length of the genome, maximizing the diversity of techniques in each genome, and maximizing the amount of negative space within an image (targeting 70% negative space).

   {% include carousel.html height="50" unit="%" duration="7" number="5" %}

 ## Lexicase (No Clear)

+Same as above, however the canvas is not cleared again to allow techniques to build upon each other throughout evolution.

   {% include carousel.html height="50" unit="%" duration="7" number="4" %}